 Tip #2: Use the general name of your application for the name of the solution (like “MyCoolApp”) and add the “.Web” suffix for the project name (e.g., “MyCoolApp.Web”).

-After finishing the steps described above you get a new solution with one project inside it.
-The structure of your web project (the only one in your solution for now) looks like this:
+After finishing the steps described above, you will get a new solution with one project inside it.

 Let’s take a closer look at each part of your new project.

 This is the first node in your project’s structure and possibly the less-used one.
 It is intended to automate the multiple steps necessary to connect a project to an external service (like Azure Storage or Application Insights).
 You can right-click on this node and select “Add connected service…” to run a wizard that will lead you through the process.
-Usually, it just adds necessary packages and gives you basic instructions on how to start using the service in your app.
-As I’ve already mentioned, there is a good chance you will not use this node in your project’s lifetime.
+Usually, it just adds necessary packages and gives you basic instructions on how to start using your app's service.
+As I’ve already mentioned, there is a good chance you will not use this node during your project’s lifetime.

 This element of your project structure contains all packets or other projects on which your project depends.